Pensions and divorce: our top five frequently asked questions

 No. Pension sharing is only an option on divorce.
 It is not an option for unmarried couples or couples not in a civil partnership.

-- When giving advice on a pension credit coming from a DB scheme where the only option is a transfer out, are the pension transfer permissions required?
+- When giving advice on a pension credit coming from a defined benefit scheme where the only option is a transfer out, are the pension transfer permissions required?

-As the ex-spouse/civil partner is not giving up any benefits in the DB scheme, the pension transfer permissions are not required.
+As the ex-spouse/civil partner is not giving up any benefits in the defined benefit scheme, the pension transfer permissions are not required.

 - Are there any pensions which can’t pay a pension credit to an ex-spouse/civil partner?